 President - Christina

-I'm a third year Classics undergraduate working mainly in set and costume design, but I'm also experienced in stage and production management.
+I'm a fourth year Classics undergraduate working mainly in set and costume design, but I'm also experienced in stage and production management.
 Being a member of TAFF has formed an essential part of my student experience from which I have met countless brilliant people (as well as the Playhouse dog, Paddy).
 In the coming year I hope to improve the sense of community within TAFF: I believe that the best creative ideas come out of talking to and learning from other like-minded people and I want people to be able to utilise the TAFF network for this.
 I want people to feel that socials are not just for TAFF veterans but for all members, and that they can come to the committee with any issue or idea they have, even if it initially seems unfeasible.

-Treasurer - Kat
+Treasurer - Becky

-I’m a third year undergraduate studying Maths and I got involved in Oxford drama as a first year.
+I’m a fourth year undergraduate studying Maths and I got involved in Oxford drama as a first year.
 Initially I was mostly doing stage management, and then I moved onto production management, mostly working in the Playhouse and the O’Reilly.
 I hadn’t done any technical theatre before coming to Oxford, and I hope that we can continue to ensure TAFF is welcoming to newcomers in the coming year, and provides opportunities for anyone to get involved, regardless of their background.
 It's important to me that TAFF is a welcoming community which supports people throughout their experiences, as well as providing plenty of opportunities for people to come together and share ideas - all the best shows start as a conversation in a pub!

 Hires Manager - Thomas

-I’m a first year English undergraduate.
+I’m a second year English undergraduate.
 Before coming to Oxford, I had little experience of technical theatre, but I went to the TAFF social event in Freshers’ week and have met lots of lovely people who have helped me get into technical theatre.
 My main area this year has been stage management but I’m also really interested in set design and am in the early stages of exploring this role.
 I’ve learnt that there are many people there to help bring your ideas onto the stage, even if you don't think something will work.
 By joining the TAFF committee, I want to help people the same way TAFF members have helped me this year and encourage more students to get involved in design roles.

 Hires Manager - Cassie

-I'm a Music student in my second year, and most of my production experience in Oxford has been doing sound design and composition, although I still have soft spots for acting, directing, and pit band playing.
+I'm a Music student in my third year, and most of my production experience in Oxford has been doing sound design and composition, although I still have soft spots for acting, directing, and pit band playing.
 Before Oxford I'd never done sound before, and now I've had experiences designing shows at all of the major student venues (which were definitely worth sacrificing a year of my degree for).
 While on the TAFF committee, I want to make the props store as easy to use and efficient as possible, so that finding props becomes as pain-free as it can be!

 Hires Manager - Matilde

-I'm a first year mathematician at Merton College.
+I'm a second year mathematician at Merton College.
 I'd never done technical theatre before and since coming to Oxford I've mainly done stage management.
 I very much enjoy learning about all aspects of theatre though, so I'm looking forward to try working in other departments.
 My favourite thing about TAFF is how welcoming it is to everyone interested in technical theatre regardless of experience, so my main objective for the year is to help everyone feel that they can get involved in Oxford drama, even if they've never done anything like this before!

 IT Officer & Webmaster – Seb

-I’m a second year linguist, but as you may have guessed I also spend an unnatural amount of time every term in various theatres around Oxford.
+I’m a third year linguist, but as you may have guessed I also spend an unnatural amount of time every term in various theatres around Oxford.
 My principal focus in Oxford is lighting, having lit shows in the Playhouse, O’Reilly, BT, Pilch and a number of other venues, but my training is actually in sound, and I’ve mixed musicals in venues such as the O’Reilly, and have done larger shows outside of Oxford.
 My main motivation for being Webmaster this year is that I will be on my year abroad from September 2018, and I don’t think I could cope with the withdrawal symptoms otherwise!

 Freshers & Training - Emilia

-I’m a second year PPEist, although my degree has become more of a hobby that I occasionally do around producing and dabbling in marketing when need be!
+I’m a third year PPEist, although my degree has become more of a hobby that I occasionally do around producing and dabbling in marketing when need be!
 I was on the acting side of things pretty much exclusively until I got to Oxford, at which point I was sucked into production and have never looked back.
 I have produced at both the BT and the Pilch, and will be producing at the Playhouse in Michaelmas, so I can (hopefully!) answer any questions you might have, and do my best to help you avoid the many, many (many!) mistakes that I made along the way…

 Social Secretary - Trisha

-I am a first year Master’s student in Linguistics.
+I am a second year Master’s student in Linguistics.
 Before coming to Oxford, I had the opportunity to work at a regional theatre in Seattle, starting out as an intern in company management and casting, and then later working full time as the Company Manager.
 In between, I took contracts in marketing, ticketing, production, and front of house, so I have done nearly every non-technical job there is in theatre.
 While going back to school to work on languages, I decided there was no better time to try the technical backstage positions that I’d been dancing around for so many years, and TAFF has given me that opportunity.
 In just two terms, I have learned how to manage a wing during a large-scale musical and even how to call a show from the DSM box.
 I’d like to make sure anyone who wants to join TAFF knows how easy it is to try new areas of backstage theatre, with or without experience.

 Other Societies - Jake

-I’m a first year PPL undergraduate and I’m so excited to be on the TAFF committee this year!
+I’m a second year PPL undergraduate and I’m so excited to be on the TAFF committee this year!
 Both before coming to Oxford and since I’ve been here, I’ve tried my hand at so many aspects of theatre, from acting to directing and deputy stage management to lighting design.
 I’ve also seen from all sides just how important good communication between technicians and others is to so many brilliant shows that get put on here.
 I’m still in the early stages of learning about the different venues and nuances here in Oxford, and deciding which roles I like best!
-TAFF has been a terrific way to do all this, and I want people to feel that between OUDS, TAFF and OUFF, it is easy to ask and learn from each other, as well as to organise socials that don’t divide technicians from actors
+TAFF has been a terrific way to do all this, and I want people to feel that between OUDS, TAFF and OUFF, it is easy to ask and learn from each other, as well as to organise socials that don’t divide technicians from actors.